 Summer Fields of Hearken, Andrea Faye Hart of City Bureau and Julian Hayda of WBEZ discuss audience engagement

-Engagement is essential for the success of a news organization.
-There is a distinction, though, between typical definition of engagement and the type discussed at the panel.
+Engagement is essential to the success of a news organization.
+There is a distinction, though, between the typical definition of engagement and the type discussed at the panel.
 Some newsrooms consider engagement to be clicks, views and social media interaction, a numerical measurement that determines an organization’s reach.
-This can be true, though Smith, Hart, Fields and Hayda discussed a different form at the panel.
+This can be true, though Smith, Hart, Fields and Hayda discussed a different kind of engagement at the panel.

 The panelist discussed engagement in terms of audience participation in the reporting process.
 This means deferring to readers, viewers and listeners about what they are interested in and what they care about to determine what to report on.
 It means building relationships with your audience and including them in your reporting.
 It’s crowdsourcing information, outlet transparency and direct interaction with an audience.

 Fields, Hart and Hayda further discussed how they incorporate engagement into their work and how college media can do the same.
 Below are four things we learned from our engagement panel.